 Can I extend my visa once in Thailand?

 Yes.
 It depends on what kind of visa you have.
 Sometimes you can pay for a visa extension at an immigration office in Thailand, other times you may have to exit and re-enter Thailand.
 Many volunteers opt to do this via Malaysia, Cambodia, or Loas.
-We are close to the Burma border, although most times the border is not open.
+We are close to the Burma border, although this border is not open to tourists.

 Am I expected to take part in any religious practice?